Urban Studies and Planning MPlan(UG)

 -

 This module explores the urban environment as a determinant of health and well-being and examines how planning and urban design can contribute to improvements in health.
-Beginning with an exploration of the historic relationship between planning and public health, the module focuses on how urban environmentst support or undermines health in relation to mental health, ageing, obesity, air quality and noise pollution.
+Beginning with an exploration of the historic relationship between planning and public health, the module focuses on how urban environments support or undermines health in relation to mental health, ageing, obesity, air quality and noise pollution.
 The module also introduces the notion of health impact assessment and further reflects on the contribution of planning to environmental justice and the reduction of inequalities in health.

-15 credits - Advanced GIS Methods
+15 credits - Advanced Spatial Analysis

 -

-This unit is aimed at students who already have a good degree of knowledge in ArcGIS.
+This unit is aimed at students who already have a good degree of knowledge in GIS.
 The module aims to develop in students a high degree of competence in relation to advanced spatial analysis, understanding spatial approaches to problem solving and the theories and precepts which underlie software applications in GIS.
 The module is taught in a series of inter-related computer workshops focusing on real-world data and problem scenarios.
 The assessment for this module is based on a multiple choice exam and a 2,000 word advanced methods report.

 15 credits - Urban Informality